bilgehanDenizli/bilgehanDenizli/README.md

 ### Hi there, this is what I'm working on 👋

-- 🌱 I’m currently learning Spring Boot
+- 🌱 I’m currently learning Microservices with Spring Boot
 - 👯 I’m looking to collaborate on Java/Spring
-- 🤔 I’m looking for help with Spring
 - 💬 Ask me about Anything
-- 📫 How to reach me: denizlibilgehan@gmail.com
+- 📫 How to reach me: denizlibilgehan@gmail.com or https://www.linkedin.com/in/bilgehan-denizli/